Zuhaib-Hanfi/Goal-Tracker--Nexus-hackathorn/README.md

 **Future Enhancements:**
 * Save user data using Local Storage or a backend API.
-* Add undo/redo functionality for the mind map.
 * Enhance calendar responsiveness for smaller devices.
-* Include export options for mind maps or plans.
+* Include mind maps or plans section.

 **License**
 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute it as you like!